tryingsomestuff/Minic/README.md

 ```
 and a command line interface, using the same key word.
 For instance, forcing mateFinder mode can be done by adding "-mateFinder 1" when calling Minic.

-## Syzygy EGT

-To compile with SYZYGY support you'll need to clone https://github.com/jdart1/Fathom as Fathom directory and activate WITH_SYZYGY definition at compile time.
-To use EGT just specify syzygyPath in the configuration file or in the command line.

 ## Opening books